 Learn more about different types of banks and the funding they offer in the videos below.

-Ideally, you’re starting to work with a fund er early on in your funding process, but even thought it’s early, there are still things you’ll need to know and come prepared with when you meet your fund er.
+Ideally, you’re starting to work with a funder early on in your funding process, but even though it’s early, there are still things you’ll need to know and come prepared with when you meet your funder.
 A few things you may need to have/know for your appointment are:

-So if traditional funding are difficult to get why should you try to get one?
+So if traditional funding is difficult to get why should you try to get one?

 • Have lower cost of working capital